 The Panel also undertook an in-depth piece of work focusing on physical activity for older people.
-This project was set up because recent studies have shown many older people don't get enough exercise - despite the fact that keeping active can reduce risks of ill-health including dementia, cardio-vascular disease, diabetes and some forms of cancer.
+This project was set up because recent studies have shown many older people don't get enough exercise - despite the fact that keeping active can reduce risks of ill-health including dementia, cardio-vascular disease, diabetes and some forms of cancer, as well as reducing social isolation.
 Our recommendations included a range of proposals to get older people active including: